+When looking for Oxycontin addiction treatment, you or your loved one may have been searching broadly for “rehab centers near me?”
+In Wilmington, NC, there is only one clear choice.
 If left untreated, OxyContin abuse has been linked with a number of adverse effects.
 Digestive problems, visual problems, skin lesions from injection, and an increased risk of contracting infections like HIV and hepatitis C are all distinct possibilities.
 Poor performance at work can lead to job loss and financial struggles, and continued OxyContin abuse can strain relationships to the breaking point, leaving a person socially isolated.
 Opioid abuse has also been linked to sexual dysfunction.
 Attempting to secure a supply of OxyContin may cause a person to break the law, leading to legal trouble and possible jail time.
 Finally, as with almost all substances of abuse, a person is always at risk of a possibly-fatal overdose.
 Fortunately, with the help of an experienced substance abuse treatment staff, it is possible to avoid these negative effects altogether by seeking prompt, effective treatment.

 Types of Treatment Offered at Wilmington Treatment Center for Oxycontin Abuse